CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-puhti.md

 Use the environment variable `$LOCAL_SCRATCH` in your batch job scripts to access the local storage on each node.

 !!!
 Note
-    The local storage is emptied after the job has finished, so please move any data you want to keep to the shared disk area.
+    The local storage is emptied after the job has finished, so please move any data that you want to keep to the shared disk area.